2019 COMPETITION RESULTS

 Short Story by a Public High School Student - Runner-Up

-The 2018 short story by a public high school student category of the Words and Music Writing Competition final-round judge was Maurice Carlos Ruffin.
-Maurice’s work has appeared in Unfathomable City: a New Orleans atlas, AGNI, Kenyon Review, Callaloo, Massachusetts Review, the Bitter Southerner, LitHub, Virginia Quarterly Review, and LA Times.
+The 2019 short story by a public high school student category of the Words and Music Writing Competition final-round judge was Maurice Carlos Ruffin.
+Maurice’s debut novel, We Cast a Shadow, was published by One World/Random House to widespread critical acclaim in January 2019.
+Maurice’s work has also appeared in Unfathomable City: a New Orleans atlas, AGNI, Kenyon Review, Callaloo, Massachusetts Review, the Bitter Southerner, LitHub, Virginia Quarterly Review, and the LA Times, among many others.
 He is the winner of the Iowa Review Fiction Award, the So to Speak Journal Short Story Award, and the William Faulkner-William Wisdom Competition for Novel in Progress.
-Maurice’s first novel, We Cast A Shadow, will be published by One World/Random House in 2019.

 Beyond the Bars Category: